-As you can see, people get to see the provider or team ratings when they are booking (if you allow it).
+As you can see, people get to know the provider or team ratings when they are booking (if you allow it).

-This helps conversion rates significantly, because as soon as the customer sees someone with a great rating, their trust issues decrease and chances of securing that client increase significantly.
+This helps conversion rates significantly because as soon as the customer sees someone with an excellent rating, it makes them feel more secure.

-You can also display how many jobs were completed by that provider or team from the settings, if you’d like (currently disabled when looking at the image).
+You can also display how many jobs were completed by that provider or team from the settings if you’d like (currently not disabled when looking at the image).

-We’ve also implemented rules that you can enable that prevent ratings to show up if they are below a certain amount.
+We’ve also implemented rules that you can enable that prevent ratings from showing up if they are below a certain amount.

-5. Get more external reviews on Yelp, Facebook, Google and more:
+5. Get more external reviews on sites such as Yelp, Facebook, and Google:

-This pop up will ask the user to copy the review they wrote internally (only if they wrote one) and paste it on your Yelp, Facebook or any other social page that you want to link to.
+This pop up will ask the user to copy the review they wrote internally (only if they wrote one) and paste it on your Yelp, Facebook, or any other social page that you focus on.

-- You can show it when customers rate your service 4+ allowing you to only collect positive reviews on your external sites (you can enter your own restrictions).
+- You can show it when customers rate your service four stars or more, allowing you only to collect positive reviews on your external sites (you can enter your own restrictions).

-- You can also have users share reviews on Twitter or Facebook.
+- You can also have users share reviews on Twitter or Facebook, giving you more exposure.

-- If you’d like you can even offer credits in exchange for them sharing your reviews, giving them an extra reason of why they should share that review publicly.
+- If you’d like you can even offer credits in exchange for them sharing your reviews, giving them a reason why they should share that review publicly.

 - You can activate different links to be shown depending on what location the user is from (for businesses in multiple locations with multiple Yelp or other profiles).

-- You can deactivate a certain link to show per user if they rated your company on a specific profile, narrowing it down till they leave a review on all of your profiles (great for those who have recurring service).
+- You could deactivate a specific link from showing per user if they rated your company on a particular profile, narrowing it down till they leave a review on all of your profiles (great for those who have recurring service).

-This is an awesome strategy because it not only helps you gain more positive reviews, but it also helps you gain more customers, and all automatically.
+This is an excellent strategy because it not only helps you gain more positive reviews, but it also enables you to gain more customers, and all automatically.

 Set it up once, and watch your business grow!